 I highly recommend buying two jugs of the 5 quarts simply because this engine tends to burn oil quite fast.
 It’s a good thing to have a spare one to replenish before your next service.
 You know, shit always happens at the worst time.

 3. Locate the oil dipstick.

 Remove your oil dipstick.
-This will where you insert the little skinny tubing of the fluid extractor into.
+This is where you insert the little skinny tubing from the fluid extractor into.